-A simple easy recipe for Smoked Chicken- great in pasta, salads, pizza, tacos or enchiladas.
+A very simple recipe for Smoked Chicken Thighs- great in pasta, salads, pizza, tacos or enchiladas.
 Can be made ahead and frozen.

-- If using a electric smoker, plug it in, add the chips and smoke about 1 hour, adding more wood chips if necessary.
-Finish on a hot grill, until cooked through, being careful not to overcook.
+- If using a electric smoker, plug it in, add the chips and smoke about 45 minutes to 1 hour, adding more wood chips if necessary.
+Finish on a hot grill or in the oven until cooked through ( 165 F internal temp) being careful not to overcook .